Adjuvo/SenseGlove-Unity/README.md

 Starting from v0.20 and onwards, the SDK is no longer compatible out of the box with the old, white, lasercut prototypes (released before DK1).
 If you have such a device and wish to continue using it with the latest SDK, contact the Sense Glove team.

 ## Platform Compatability
 The SenseGlove Unity API is compatible with Windows, with Linux support coming soon.
+It is also compatible with Android devices, such as the Oculus Quest and Pico Neo 2.

 ## Getting Started
 The first thing one should do is ensure that their Sense Glove is working.